 - This hilly park is a great place for sledding!
 You can access the sledding hill from the pool parking lot.

 Local Eats & Treats In The Area

-- The Grumpy Troll Brew Pub, 105 S. 2nd Street, Mount Horeb, WI
+- The Grumpy Troll Brew Pub, 105 South 2nd Street, Mount Horeb, Wisconsin

 - Wisconsin cheese curds, burgers, homemade roodbeer and handcrafted beers for the grown ups – a hearty stop to fill up after a day out exploring in nature.
 Walk around this quaint town for a troll scavenger hunt.
 Mount Horeb is said to be the “Troll Capital of the World” and hints of their Norwegian and Norwegian-American heritage can be found throughout the town.
 Look for trolls stealing chickens, water plants and more!

-- Skal Public House, 209 E. Main St, Suite H, Mount Horeb, WI
+- Skal Public House, 209 East Main Street, Suite H, Mount Horeb, Wisconsin

 - Their website says it all: ‘Serving tasty Norske pub food with a twist!’

-- Bavaria Sausages Inc, 6317 Nesbitt Rd, Fitchburg, WI
+- Bavaria Sausages Inc, 6317 Nesbitt Rd, Fitchburg, Wisconsin

 - Crafting and selling authentic, natural Old World Bavarian sausages and much, much more!
 You won’t regret a trip to their “Wurstkuche” (sausage kitchen) store to explore the bounty of European goodies.